 Planning policy documents index

-In addition to planning policy documents adopted by Cheshire East Council, there are a number of planning policy documents from the previous authorities that are still applicable.
-The planning policy documents index lists these documents and gives details of how to obtain copies.
+In addition to documents adopted by Cheshire East Council, there are a number of planning policy documents from the previous authorities that are still applicable.
+The planning policy documents index lists the documents and gives details of how to obtain copies.